strawberrymusicplayer/strawberry/README.md

 You can obtain and view the sourcecode on github at: https://github.com/jonaski/strawberry

-It has so far been tested on Linux and cross compiled for Windows.
+It has so far been tested on Linux, OpenBSD and cross compiled for Windows.
 I have not had a chance to test it on Mac OS X since I don't have a mac.

 Requirements